ServiceNow (NYSE:NOW) Price Target Raised to $568.00

-ServiceNow (NYSE:NOW) had its price target hoisted by equities researchers at JMP Securities from $540.00 to $568.00 in a report issued on Tuesday, Stock Target Advisor reports.
+ServiceNow (NYSE:NOW) had its price target hoisted by equities research analysts at JMP Securities from $540.00 to $568.00 in a note issued to investors on Monday, Benzinga reports.
 The firm presently has a “market outperform” rating on the information technology services provider’s stock.
-JMP Securities’ price objective would indicate a potential upside of 3.71% from the stock’s previous close.
+JMP Securities’ price target indicates a potential upside of 3.74% from the company’s current price.

 ServiceNow, Inc provides enterprise cloud computing solutions that defines, structures, consolidates, manages, and automates services for enterprises worldwide.
 It operates the Now platform that offers workflow automation, artificial intelligence, machine learning, performance analytics, electronic service catalogs and portals, configuration management systems, data benchmarking, encryption, and collaboration and development tools.